fmidev/ml-harvesterseasons/README-SWI2.md

 To perform the Optuna hyperparameter tuning (https://optuna.org/), run `xgb-fit-optuna-swi2.py fname` where `fname` is the name of your input csv dataset file.
 Check the results on your Optuna Dashboard view.

 To train the model with tuned hyperparameters, run `xgb-fit-swi2.py fname` where `fname` is the name of your input csv dataset file.
+The fitted model is saved as txt file and RMSE/MAE is printed to terminal.
+Laita käytetty malli jakeluun?
+Kun joka treenauksella ei tismalleen sama malli?

 Kfold
 cross correlatin
 f score